2021 POLICY & LEGISLATIVE PRIORITIES

 - Continue to work closely with legislative, education, business, and workforce leaders to champion the best possible education and talent system for Pinellas County in order to close the skills gap and train for a globally competitive marketplace.

-- Support competitive medical liability environment related to medical malpractice suits to help Florida become more attractive to top-ranked healthcare professionals.
+- Support a competitive medical liability environment related to medical malpractice suits to help Florida become more attractive to top ranked healthcare professionals

 - Support development of multimodal transportations options, road infrastructure improvements and development of emerging technologies to build a regional system to solve present congestion and address future transit and transportation challenges.